 Local authorities have long reached their tentacles into Chinese people’s private lives to an extent scarcely tolerated in the rest of the world.
 This is due to a traditional absence of privacy rights in China, particularly since 1949.
 Few older Chinese have experienced “privacy” as Westerners understand it, having only ever known narrow quarters crammed with extended families, members of multiple generations occupying the same bedroom and even the same bed, packed student and worker dormitories, and other sardine-tin communal arrangements.
 In recent decades nuclear families have achieved greater privacy as housing capacity has expanded, but people are otherwise accustomed to routine encroachments into their personal lives by nosy neighbors, neighborhood committees, and the police.
 Yet although the Chinese may have a higher tolerance for privacy intrusion, in-home video surveillance is clearly overreach.
 One resident interviewed in the CNN report was “furious.”
 The police had positioned the camera across his apartment toward his front door so that he was always in its view while in his living room.
 It “had a huge impact on me psychologically,” he said.
 “I tried not to make phone calls, fearing the camera would record my conversations by any chance.
 I couldn’t stop worrying even when I went to sleep, after I closed the bedroom door.”
 The Changzhou police were put on the defensive and deigned to apologize, promising the cameras would be removed as soon as the self-quarantine period was over (Gan).
 Apparently, it was only tried out in one Chinese city, or at least that was the only city reported on.

-What has been instituted across the board since the Covid outbreak is now routine.
+But other intrusive measures have since the Covid outbreak been instituted across the board and are now routine.
 An outbreak of cases in one’s residential complex or community forces it into a “hard” lockdown—residents aren’t permitted out of their apartments (Wuhan’s lockdown lasted almost three months).
 A small outbreak in one’s district or city may result in a less stringent, partial lockdown, keeping residents inside their complex and working from home, with a different family member allowed out every other day to shop, and only essential workers allowed to go to work.
 When a lockdown is lifted but there are still local cases outside one’s district, people may come and go freely but have to present a pass card upon returning to their complex or scan a QR code; more and more complexes are now using face-recognition scanning to let in their residents.
 Shopping malls, public buildings, many food establishments, and in some cities, buses, and subways require the scanning of a QR code linked to one’s identification through a downloaded government app, confirming on the spot you’ve been in the city (but not to any outbreak district) for the requisite two weeks.